bpholden/lickRemoteObserving/README.md

 This may query you for passwords, depending on your local configuration.
 It should print out a report which indicates that all tests passed.
 Make sure there are no test failures.

-If there are test failures, email your logfile to `mainland_observing@keck.hawaii.edu`.
-Verbose debug information is logged to the `RemoteObserving/logs/` folder.
+If there are test failures, email your logfile to `sa@ucolick.org`.
+Verbose debug information is logged to the `lickRemoteObserving/logs/` folder.
 Log files are created based on the UTC date.

 # Run the VNC launch script

-From the command line, cd into your install directory and run `start_keck_viewers` followed by the name of the instrument account assigned for your observing night (ie `nires1`, `mosfire2`).
+From the command line, cd into your install directory and run `start_lick_viewers` followed by the name of the instrument account assigned for your observing night (ie `kast`, `nickel`).
 Running the script without options will start 4 VNC sessions (control0, control1, control2, telstatus) and the soundplayer.
 Additionally, you should see a command line menu with more options once you have started the script.:
 ```
-cd ~/RemoteObserving
+cd ~/lickRemoteObserving
-./start_keck_viewers [instrument account]
+./start_lick_viewers [instrument account]
 ```

 To get help on available command line options:
 ```
-./start_keck_viewers --help
+./start_lick_viewers --help
 ```

 **NOTE:** Be sure to exit the script by using the 'q' quit option or control-c to ensure all VNC processes, SSH tunnels, and authentication are terminated properly.